 Get list data using AngularJS REST API in SharePoint 2013

 Let us see, how to get the data from SharePoint List using AngularJs and Rest API.
 I used REST API to talk to SharePoint and get the data from the list.
-I am not going to discuss much the REST services as many folks have already done great work on explaining about REST API service.
+I am not going to discuss much the REST services as many folks have already done great work on explaining REST API service.

 In this script we just saw, we have first created an Angular Controller with the name ‘spCustomerController’.
 We have also injected $scope and $http service.
 The $http service will fetch the list data from the specific columns of SharePoint list.